Transit

 At some point, every transit rider is a pedestrian.
 Some riders have a short walk from a parking lot to a transit stop or station, and others have a longer walk from their home, office, or commercial center.
 A bicycle-to-transit trip typically extends the catchment area of a bus stop or train station to two or three miles.
-Thus, it is critical that transit stops and their surrounding environments are safe and accessible for all users.
+Thus, it is critical that transit stops and their surrounding areas are safe for all users.
 Transportation officials and advocates are increasingly attentive to the "first mile / last mile" problem and how to create safe and seamless connections for bicyclists and pedestrians using transit as a part of their journey.

 Resources